Package Leaflet: Information for the Patient

 Teriflunomida Dr. Reddys 7 mg film-coated tablets

-The other components are lactose monohydrate, microcrystalline cellulose, maize starch, sodium carboxymethylcellulose (Type A) from potato, hydroxypropylcellulose, magnesium stearate, hypromellose, calcium carbonate, triacetin.
+The other ingredients are lactose monohydrate, microcrystalline cellulose, maize starch, sodium carboxymethylcellulose (Type A) potato, hydroxypropylcellulose, magnesium stearate, hypromellose, calcium carbonate, triacetin.

 Teriflunomida Dr. Reddys 14 mg film-coated tablets

-The other components are lactose monohydrate, microcrystalline cellulose, maize starch, sodium carboxymethylcellulose (Type A) from potato, hydroxypropylcellulose, magnesium stearate, hypromellose, calcium carbonate, triacetin, aluminium lake carmine (E132).
+The other ingredients are lactose monohydrate, microcrystalline cellulose, maize starch, sodium carboxymethylcellulose (Type A) potato, hydroxypropylcellulose, magnesium stearate, hypromellose, calcium carbonate, triacetin, aluminium lake indigo carmine (E132).

 Teriflunomida Dr. Reddys 7 mg film-coated tablets